It’s not Rocket Science, or is it?

 Despite John Lyon’s (C65-69) humble protestations when it comes to defining his career in Engineering, as far as the group of Sixth Form Physicists who are listening intently to his talk on the evolution of missile technology were concerned, it certainly seemed to be Rocket Science.

 It’s mighty impressive stuff, but what is interesting is that John’s Bradfield education began as a Music Scholar.
-I am eager to find out how he went from Bursary recipient to designing launch canisters for missile systems with British Aerospace (BAe) and its successor companies (now MBDA).
+I am eager to find out how he went from Bursary recipient to designing missile launching systems with British Aerospace (BAe) and its successor companies (now MBDA).

 “When I was here, Engineering was unfashionable”, John remembers.
 “Most of my contemporaries seemed to have their sights set on a career in the City.”

 “I decided, soon after I started here, to try to put such feelings aside and to embrace performance opportunities when they arose, which – as a Music Scholar – was quite often.
-Thereafter, being on stage not only ceased to worry me, but was something I came to look forward to.”
+Thereafter, being on stage not only ceased to worry me, but was something I came to look forward to and enjoy.”